adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 The service has two characteristics:

 * version (`0x0100`) - Simple unsigned 32-bit integer version number.
 Always 1.
 * raw transfer (`0x0200`) - Bidirectional link with a custom protocol.
 The client does WRITE_NO_RESPONSE to the characteristic and then server replies via NOTIFY.
 (This is similar to the Nordic UART Service but on a single characteristic rather than two.)
-The commands over the transfer characteristic are idepotent and stateless.
+The commands over the transfer characteristic are idempotent and stateless.
 A disconnect during a command will reset the state.

 Commands
 ---------